khoatxp/gitlab-analyzer/README.md

 ```
 - Running this will start up the front end next server along with the postgres db.
 - Travel to [http://localhost:3000](http://localhost:3000) within your browser to view the front end.
 - For the backend, travel to intellij and hit the green ▶️ button at the top right to start the Spring Boot Application.
-(You may need to open the backend directory first so IntelliJ can locate the application)
+(When you first open the application in IntelliJ, you should get a notification saying Maven build scripts have been found.
+Make sure to import them.)
 - Travel to [http://localhost:8080](http://localhost:8080) within your browser to view the back end.